"Why won't they do this???"

 Why is that?

-Typically, when you look at the big picture you’ll see that there’s a common set of reasons why you’re struggling to get team buy in and action:
+Typically, when you look at the big picture you'll see that there's a common set of reasons why you're struggling with how to get buy in from your team:

 - Blame: No one wants to take it on, because if it doesn't work, they take the L.

 - Authority: You may want to assign the problem to someone (or a team) to solve, but are they empowered to actually make the necessary changes?

 - Agreement: Does your team agree it's an important problem?
 Do they see why it's a big problem now and will only get worse?